pygame/pygame/docs/reST/ref/music.rst

    stopped or changed, the queued sound will be lost.

    If you are loading from a file object, the namehint parameter can be used to specify the type of music data in the object.
-For example: :code:`queue(fileobj, "mp3")`.
+For example: :code:`queue(fileobj, "ogg")`.

    The following example will play music by Bach six times, then play music by Mozart once: